webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 > expect the same results across devices.

 Let's say our color is 1, 0.5, 0.25 which is orange and we want it to be 33% transparent so our alpha is 0.33.
-Then our "premultiplied color" would be
+Then, our "premultiplied color" would be

 ```
                       premultiplied